alainbindele/NotificamyBackend/README.md

 2. Include the JWT token in the `Authorization: Bearer <token>` header for all API requests
 3. Handle token expiration and refresh in your frontend
 4. Implement proper error handling for authentication failures
+5. Use the query management endpoints to display user's notification configurations

 ### Frontend Auth0 Integration Example